 :quit– Quit GHCi.

 :reload– Does not take an argument.
-Reloads the current module or file.
+Reloads the current module, file, or project.

 :set– This is used for many things; please see the article.